lghiggino/45_-_Learn_TypeORM/analysis/readme.md

 ## UNDERSTANDING DATA TYPES
 Regarding documentation, one important document to create is a 'Data Dictionary': a document that lists each column, specifies the data types and explains the column values.
 When a data dictionary is unavailable one way to start understandig the data is by understanding the data types in its columns.

+#### CHARACTERS
+Character string types are general-putpose types suitable for any combination of text, numbers and symbols

+##### char(n)
+A fixed length column, where the string is at a fixed length of n.
+If you create a char(20) column, and INSERT a string with VALUE 'banana', SQL will pad the rest of the string with white space to fill 20 characteres.
+Mainly a remnat of legacy systems as varchar is a better option.

+#### varchar(n)
+A variable length column where the string has a max-length of n.
+If you save 'banana' is the column, SQL won't pad and will save the 6 length string.
+That saves space on the DB while not story empty spaces.

+#### text (postgres only)
+A variable length column with unlimited length

+##### How to choose between char, varchar or text?
+The flexibility and potential space savings of carchar and text give them advantages, but in some specific cases a fixed length can be better.
+Say you would like to save a SHA-256 hash, so a char(64) column will be perfect and will help you detect errors when storing data.